nxame/awesome/README.md

 - [Blazemeter/taurus](https://github.com/Blazemeter/taurus) - Automation-friendly framework for Continuous Testing by
 - [BlinkDL/RWKV-LM](https://github.com/BlinkDL/RWKV-LM) - RWKV (pronounced RwaKuv) is an RNN with great LLM performance, which can also be directly trained like a GPT transformer (parallelizable).
 We are at RWKV-7 "Goose".
 So it's combining the best of RNN and transformer - great performance, linear time, constant space (no kv-cache), fast training, infinite ctx_len, and free sentence embedding.
 - [EC-DIGIT-CSIRC/sysdiagnose](https://github.com/EC-DIGIT-CSIRC/sysdiagnose) - Forensic toolkit for iOS sysdiagnose feature
-- [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Open Source Feature Flagging and Remote Config Service.
-Host on-prem or use our hosted version at https://flagsmith.com/
+- [Flagsmith/flagsmith](https://github.com/Flagsmith/flagsmith) - Flagsmith is an open source feature flagging and remote config service.
+Self-host, or use our SaaS at https://app.flagsmith.com.
 - [OpenBB-finance/OpenBB](https://github.com/OpenBB-finance/OpenBB) - Investment Research for Everyone, Everywhere.
 - [OpenBMB/ChatDev](https://github.com/OpenBMB/ChatDev) - Create Customized Software using Natural Language Idea (through LLM-powered Multi-Agent Collaboration)
 - [PyCQA/pycodestyle](https://github.com/PyCQA/pycodestyle) - Simple Python style checker in one Python file